Lloyds Bank: Phishing scams

 A number of phishing email scams have been engineered in 2015, 2016, 2017, and 2018 into making the recipient believe that they are receiving an email from Lloyds Bank or Lloyds TSB.
 Though these emails have had nothing to do with the bank per se, they often are sent by official-looking email IDs with the bank's domain name.
 Typically, they contain an authentication code which is sent as a distractor.
 The linked pages usually allow the recipient to enter their personal information related to the bank, leading to their bank accounts being hacked.

 In November 2024, Lloyds Banking Group faces increasing pressure from MPs, business groups, and a staff union to release the full, unredacted findings of the Dame Linda Dobbs review investigating a £1 billion fraud at HBOS, with critics demanding transparency and accountability for the long-delayed report.

-Motor Finance
+Motor finance

-In October 2024, Lloyds Banking Group scrapped commission payments across its £15bn motor finance arm after a landmark Court of Appeal ruling, which agreed that consumers could not have consented to loans that involved “secret” commission payments to brokers and car dealers.
+In October 2024, Lloyds Banking Group scrapped commission payments across its £15bn motor finance arm after a landmark Court of Appeal ruling, which agreed that consumers could not have consented to loans that involved "secret" commission payments to brokers and car dealers.
 The case was heard in front of the UK Supreme Court in April 2025, with a ruling expected in July.

+Data breach

+On 12 March 2026, it was reported that a "technical glitch" had left users of the bank’s mobile app seeing other users’ transactions.